AkshaySharma-Akay/akshaysharma-akay.github.io/blog/_posts/2025-12-12-weekend-llm-project-hindi-ocr.md

 ---

-# **Conclusion**
+## Conclusion

 What once felt like months of work is now a weekend project, and that alone shows how fast things are changing.
 Building my first agentic flow during the hackathon—and now an even simpler LLM script—spiked my curiosity again.
-It’s tempting to extend this into a bigger product, but not every problem needs a hammer.
+It's tempting to extend this into a bigger product, but not every problem needs a hammer.

 There are still real questions around privacy, data usage, product fit, and ROI.